 4. Deep clean your pet’s area.

-It’s a good idea to keep up on cleaning your pet’s areas somewhat consistently, particularly since they can be challenging to clean if left alone for too long.
-This can include anything from the litterbox and litterbox area, dog runs, kennels, feeding zones, bird or small animal cages, as well as aquariums and terrariums.
+It’s a good idea to keep up on cleaning your pet’s areas consistently, particularly since they can be challenging to clean if left alone for too long.

 Other items and areas, such as cat boxes and dog runs, may need a more thorough cleaning and should be done consistently so that things remain easier to manage and clean.
-Cages and terrariums should be dealt with accordingly and using safe products for the animal in mind.

-Some areas may also require unique products, such as enzyme-based options and odor eliminators, to help combat common pet smells, stains, and other concerns.
-For instance, while it may not fight stains, this product by Zero Odor is one of our favorites for banishing odors and without the perfumed- stench of some air fresheners.
+For instance, while it may not fight stains, this product by Zero Odor is one of our favorites for banishing odors without the perfumed stench of your run-of-the-mill air fresheners.

 5. Inspect, declutter, and clean any pet toys.